Are all your novels available as ebooks?

 Michael’s the hero of the book.
 Well, sort of.
 The Yankees may be my fantasy men, but he comes off like a Zen master, always making these wise, incredibly sensible pronouncements.
 He’s gotten his own fan mail from readers.

-Because writers write what they're passionate about in the moment, and I was passionate about what was going on in my life in 2010.
-My husband Michael, who's had Crohn's disease since he was a child, was in the hospital four times that year and although I've been his caregiver for the 20 years we've been married, it seemed as if that year was the most intense.
+He's definitely a focal point.
+Writers write what they're passionate about in the moment, and I was passionate about what was going on in my life in 2010.
+My husband Michael, who's had Crohn's disease since he was a child, was in the hospital four times that year and although I've been his caregiver for the over 20 years we've been married, it seemed as if that year was the most intense.
 So when my editor said she was acquiring wellness books for Chronicle, I said, "Have I got a wellness book for you."
-The result is You'd Better Not Die or I'll Kill You: A Caregiver's Survival Guide to Keeping You in Good Health and Good Spirits, published in November 2012.
+The result was You'd Better Not Die or I'll Kill You: A Caregiver's Survival Guide to Keeping You in Good Health and Good Spirits.
+It came out in November of 2012.

 You're supposed to make us laugh with your books.
 The new one doesn't sound funny.